dxlliv/planner/README.md

   It can serve as a planner but also as a backup for all of your content.

-- **Censorship resistant**
+- **High quality media**
+  Avoid compression and deliver your profile without annoying stuff.

+- **Host it anywhere**
-  Take ownership of your files, put your profile in a repository and commit.
+  Take ownership of your data, put your files in a repository and deploy.

 ## Getting started